-Department of Education Specialties and Counseling
+Department of Education Specialties

-The Department of Education Specialties and Counseling offers programs and coursework in professional teacher and counseling preparation.
+The Department of Education Specialties offers programs and coursework in professional teacher preparation.

-The department offers programs in five major
+The department offers programs in four major areas

 - Bilingual Education

-- Counseling

 - Literacy

 - Special Education

-- TESOL (Teaching English to Students of Other
+- TESOL (Teaching English to Students of Other Languages)

 In most instances, candidates require an initial or base certificate for entry into the teacher preparation programs in Literacy, Teaching English to Speakers of Other Languages (TESOL) and Special Education.
-The professional preparation coursework of 18 credits for entry into the Counseling programs varies depending on the specialization.
-Two dual certification career change programs in TESOL and Special Education allow candidates to earn the initial and professional coursework simultaneously.
+Two dual certification career change programs in TESOL and Special Education allow candidates to earn the initial and professional certification simultaneously.
 These programs, and related coursework support the University Mission as articulated by St. Vincent de Paul and carried out through academic rigor and service to the community.